zhangweijian97/LogseqNote/pages/dme presentation.md

 It is always non-negative, and zero if and only if the variables are statistically independent.
 Therefore, we can minimize this equation to find out the solution.
 #### The forth one is to maximize likelihood.
+Here is the formula of log likelihood and its expectation.
+You can see
 讲
 ###
 ##